 There are so many reasons to get your kids in the kitchen and to teach them to cook.
 There is no way I could list them all here.
-But I do want to share some of the reason why I think kids need to learn to cook.
+Here are some of the reasons why kids need to learn to cook and how you can get your kids interested in cooking.

 Kids in the Kitchen – Why Kids Need to Learn to Cook